Handling negative comments part II

 So what should you do?

-The second poll, How often should a blogger post?, requires a bit less analysis: 77% voted for two to five times a week, with a few more in the four-five times category.
+The second poll, How often should a blogger post?, requires a bit less analysis: 77% voted for two to five times a week.
+The four-five times category was a little over half of that group.
 (I was asking because I was worried that I might be posting too much—or pushing myself to post more often than I needed to!)

 For more insights on the polls’ responses, read the comments on each post (Blog comments and you and How often should a blogger post).